 /q “quiet mode,” meaning you won’t be prompted Yes/No

-Execute batch file to delete folder.
+Execute the batch file to remove folder.

 Note!
 Remember to change the directory to match your folder.

-Finally Run as Administrator and all files with defined extension will be deleted.
+Finally, Run as Administrator, and all files with defined extension will be deleted.